qusaikader/Museum-of-candy/README.md

 # Museum-of-candy
 A homepage made for a fictional candy shop.
-It's a frontend project made using HTML,CSS,JS ans Bootstrap
+It's a frontend project made using HTML,CSS,JS and Bootstrap